 The cultural wealth of this area is greatly appreciated by visitors interested in traditional Africa.
 This historical appeal of Limpopo comes from the migration of the Venda people across the Limpopo River from Zimbabwe.

 Located close to the mighty Drakensberg mountain range, west of the Kruger National Park.
 Considered one of the leading pioneers in ecotourism in South Africa, Makalali Private Game Reserve is home to over one thousand wild animals including Africa's "Big Five".

 The Karongwe Private Game Reserve is an 8500-hectare private conservation area situated in the Central Lowveld region of the Limpopo Province of South Africa.In the late 1990s internal fences between farms were dropped and the Karongwe Private Game Reserve was established.

 The Limpopo Province is known for its wildlife reserves and visitors travel from all over the world to experience safari camps and lodges in these parts of South Africa.
 The northern section of the legendary Kruger National Park falls into this province, but there are many other wildlife reserves in Limpopo that have earned a reputation for offering superb wildlife viewing.

-Often less popular and therefore, less crowded; Limpopo's Welgevonden, Makalali, Karongwe and Waterberg Reserves are like hidden treasures for the avid safari goer.
-This province is steeped in cultural history and archeological discovery, making the game viewing a mere bonus to this already interesting area.
+Often less popular and therefore, less crowded; Limpopo's Welgevonden, Makalali, Karongwe and Waterberg Reserves are like hidden treasures for the avid safari-goer.
+This province is steeped in cultural history and archaeological discovery, making the game viewing a mere bonus to this already interesting area.